D-flat major

 D-flat major is a major scale based on D♭, consisting of the pitches D♭, E♭, F, G♭, A♭, B♭ and C. Its key signature has five flats.

 The D-flat major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The D-flat harmonic major and melodic major scales are:

 Its relative minor is B-flat minor.
-Its parallel minor, D-flat minor, is usually replaced by C-sharp minor, since D-flat minor features a B𝄫 (B-double-flat) in its key signature making it less convenient to use.
-C-sharp major, the enharmonic equivalent to D-flat major, has seven sharps, whereas D-flat major only has five flats; thus D-flat major is often used as the parallel major for C-sharp minor.
-(The same enharmonic situation occurs with the keys of A-flat major and G-sharp minor, and to some extent, with the keys of G-flat major and F-sharp minor).
+Its parallel minor, D-flat minor, would feature a B𝄫 (B-double-flat) in its key signature, and is usually written as the enharmonic key of C-sharp minor, with only four sharps.
+The enharmonic equivalent of D-flat major is C-sharp major.

-For example, in his Prelude No. 15 in D-flat major ("Raindrop"), Frédéric Chopin switches from D-flat major to C-sharp minor for the middle section in the parallel minor, while in his Fantaisie-Impromptu and Scherzo No. 3, primarily in C-sharp minor, he switches to D-flat major for the middle section for the opposite reason.
-Claude Debussy likewise switches from D-flat major to C-sharp minor in the significant section in his famous "Clair de lune" for a few measures.
-Antonín Dvořák's New World Symphony also switches to C-sharp minor for a while for the significant section in the slow movement.

 In music for the harp, D-flat major is preferred enharmonically not only because harp strings are more resonant in the flat position and the key has fewer accidentals, but also because modulation to the dominant key is easier (by putting the G pedal in the natural position, whereas there is no double-sharp position in which to put the F pedal for G-sharp major).